pingidentity-developers-experience/ping-oidc-client-sdk/.github/CONTRIBUTING.md

 ## Community Expectations
 - Be professional.
 - Remember, the world can see your work and comments.
-- Your top priorities are Security, quality, integrity.
+- Your top priorities are security, quality, and integrity.

 ## Reference Documentation